 What is the qualifying criteria for the Kickstart Scheme?

 Companies interested in taking part will have to prove that the jobs are of good quality, that there is an opportunity for progression and that the jobs wouldn’t have existed without the introduction of the Kickstart Scheme.

 The roles must be for a minimum of 25 hours per week and run for no less than six months.
 They should also not require participants to take part in extensive training before beginning their placement.

 How can companies apply for the Kickstart Scheme?

-A company looking to create 30 or more job placements through the Kickstart Scheme can begin applying here.
+A company looking to create job placements through the Kickstart Scheme can begin applying here.

 Alternatively, gateway organisations can be used if companies would prefer not to deal directly with the Department for Work & Pensions (DWP).
 For more information, interested parties should contact their local or national Kickstart Scheme employer contract for help with getting a representative.

 Learning Curve Group (LCG) is an approved gateway organisation with a comprehensive service that gives businesses' applications the best chance of success.
 They also have a 100% approval rate to date.